CUE in Perses#

 : mapping table for thecalculation

-attribute (key = grafana unit, value = perses equivalent).#mapping.sort
+attribute (key = grafana unit, value = perses equivalent).#mapping.color

 : standard default value for thecalculation